Spurs must rue selling "big-talent" who's outscoring Solanke and Johnson

 All Stats via Transfermarkt

-Ultimately, the Eredivisie is an easier league, but with two of his star attackers out injured, we reckon Postecoglou would love to have a talented forward like Parrot in his squad right now.
+Ultimately, the Eredivisie is an easier league, but with two of his star attackers out injured, we reckon Postecoglou would love to have a talented forward like Parrott in his squad right now.